aditya1950/PostGIS-and-Postgresql96-on-Amazon-Linux-AWS/README.md

 Enter username for each user and associate IPs or make it open to all 0.0.0.0/0 Enter a specific IP X.X.X.X/32 to only allow connection from the exact IP

 Now, we need to update PostgreSQL to enable remote connections to the database.
-At the command line enter:

 sudo vim /var/lib/pgsql96/data/postgresql.conf